ZhenyingZhu/StudyNotes/CSharp.md

 - Add a dependency
 - Use `Assert` class

-`String.Empty` vs `null`

-A static method can be called as a method of an instance and as a static method

 If the library will be used by a single solution, include it as a project in your solution
 - create a project and `Set as StartUp Project`
 - `Add Reference`